 Apartments with a balcony or patio

-If you have a pet, you can easily search and find a pet-friendly vacation rental Sooke.
-Pet-friendly rentals in Sooke have standard prices of $583 per night.
-You can also find different accommodation options if you would like to stay near the city center, as nearly half of the pet-friendly rentals are less than 2 mile away from the center of the city (42).
+If you have a pet, you can easily search and find a pet-friendly vacation rental in Sooke.
+Pet-friendly rentals in Sooke have standard prices of $438 per night.
+You can also find different accommodation options if you would like to stay near the city center, as more than a fifth of the pet-friendly rentals are less than 2 mile away from the center of the city (21).

 Seafood and More at Sooke